 For at least a few thousand years, inhabitants of Yosemite Valley set fire to the meadows, typically in the autumn.
 This made it easier to harvest fallen acorns and promoted the growth of plants with edible bulbs and tubers.
 Many of the common flowers we know today were prized as root crops, like Elegant Brodiaea (Brodiaea elegans), Blue Dicks (Dichelostemma capitatum), Mariposa Lilies (various Calochortus species), and many more.
 See the wonderful article by M. Kat Anderson and Frank K. Lake on the various “geophytes” (roughly speaking, “root crops”) prized and eaten traditionally in California.

 The meadows were also important for plants such as dogbane (Apocynum cannabinum) that was not eaten, but was used for making twine and therefore an essential material for the residents of Yosemite Valley.
 The Valley was sometimes described as “swampy” and we know that numerous changes from blasting the recessional moraine near El Capitan to building roads began to dry out the meadows (Gibbens and Heady, p.
 8 and passim).
-So it’s quite likely that swampy crops like onion were found there, though rare today (there are also varieties of onion that like dry soil, some of which grow a short distance from our home, but the largest onions in the area are all wetland species).
+So it’s quite likely that swampy crops like onion were common, though they are rare today (there are local varieties of onion that like dry soil, some of which grow a short distance from our home, but the largest onions in the area are all wetland species).

 This burning also kept tree encroachment from choking the meadows.
 As soon as the burning stopped, the size the of the meadows started to decrease and the European-American methods of controlling the brush through cutting was labor intensive and much less effective.
 A survey in 1868 found that there was 745 acres of meadow in Yosemite Valley.
 By 1937, only 327 acres of meadow remained (Gibbens and Heady, p.
 24).

 It also appears that the Ahwahneechee used fire to hunt the deer in Yosemite Valley, and probably elsewhere (Ernst, p.
 39).
-Finally, oral tales speak of the Ahwahneechee going up to the Valley rim to hunt for deer, presumably because hunting meant that deer were not abundant on the Valley floor.
+Finally, oral tales speak of the Ahwahneechee going up to the Valley rim to hunt for deer, presumably because deer were not abundant on the Valley floor due to hunting.

 All of this combined to create a Valley floor that had much more meadow and much less undergrowth than we’re used to.
 Also, those meadows may have been wetter and they were certainly burned more often.
+And finally, there were no grazing animals there, either wild or domestic.
 All of that probably means there were a lot more flowers than we’re used to, but we mostly know about the species that were used for food, and precious little even about those.